Let’s Start at the Beginning

 The highly specialized and growing Total Absence Management (TAM) practice turned into its own division to continue to invest in this service for our customers.

-TPG acquired McDonald Investment Group (MIG), a Washington independent insurance agency that specialized in commercial insurance, medical malpractice insurance, and personal insurance for more than 25 years.
+TPG acquired McDonald Insurance Group (MIG), a Washington independent insurance agency that specialized in commercial insurance, medical malpractice insurance, and personal insurance for more than 25 years.

 TPG Financial Is Formed